 Last Modified: February 22, 2017

-Creates an XNET session at run time for the Frame Output Stream mode.
-This instance is supported for CAN and LIN only (not FlexRay).
+Creates an XNET session at run time for the Frame Input Stream mode.

 The XNET Cluster I/O Name to use for interface configuration.
 The default value is :memory:, the in-memory database.

 There are six options: